William Alwyn Festival 2015

-The Festival runs on Sunday 5th October and from Thursday 9th October to Saturday 11th October 2014.
+The Festival runs on 7th October to 10th October 2015.

 Tickets will be available through the following outlets:

 Southwold Tourist Information Centre – Tel: 01502 724729

 Welcome to the fifth William Alwyn Festival, where as in previous years, the focus remains on exploring the diverse musical legacy of British composer William Alwyn.
 This year Alwyn will be represented by two major orchestral works, Concerti Grossi Nos.
 1 & 2, a song cycle, A Leave-Taking, Three Winter Poems for string quartet, Sonata Impromptu for violin and viola, Sonata alla Toccata for piano solo, Ballade and Sonatina No. 2 for viola and piano, and String Quartets Nos.
 12 & 13 which date from Alwyn’s formative years as a composer.
 Also, you will be able to hear Alwyn’s skill as a writer of short descriptive piano pieces, which were selected by the Associated Board of the Royal Schools of Music for their examination syllabus.
 Alongside these works will be music from the standard repertoire plus music from contemporary composers, several with a Suffolk connection that include Gordon Crosse, Christopher Wright, Symon Clarke, Nathan Williamson, Elis Pehkonen, David Matthews, Joseph Phibbs, Christopher Brown, Sir John Manduell, Jane Wells, James Francis Brown,